eslint/eslint/docs/src/rules/quotes.md

 var backtick = `backtick`;    // ES6 only
 ```

 Each of these lines creates a string and, in some cases, can be used interchangeably.
-The choice of how to define strings in a codebase is a stylistic one outside of template literals (which allow embedded of expressions to be interpreted).
+The choice of how to define strings in a codebase is a stylistic one outside of template literals (which allow embedded expressions to be interpreted).

 Many codebases require strings to be defined in a consistent manner.

 ## Rule Details

 This rule enforces the consistent use of either backticks, double, or single quotes.

+This rule is aware of directive prologues such as `"use strict";` and will not flag or autofix them unless doing so will not change how the directive prologue is interpreted.

 ## Options